Borde–Guth–Vilenkin theorem

 The Borde–Guth–Vilenkin (BGV) theorem is a theorem in physical cosmology which deduces that any universe that has, on average, been expanding throughout its history cannot be infinite in the past but must have a past spacetime boundary.
 It is named after the authors Arvind Borde, Alan Guth and Alexander Vilenkin, who developed its mathematical formulation in 2003.
-The BGV theorem is also popular outside physics, especially in religious and philosophical debates.
+The BGV theorem is also popularly discussed outside physics, especially in religious and philosophical debates.

 Description

 In general relativity, the geodesics represent the paths that free-falling particles or objects follow in curved spacetime.
 These paths are the equivalent of the shortest path (straight lines) between two points in Euclidean space.
 In cosmology, a spacetime is said to be geodesically complete if all its geodesics can be extended indefinitely without encountering any singularities or boundaries.
 On the contrary, a spacetime that is geodesically past-incomplete features geodesics that reach a boundary or a singularity within a finite amount of proper time into the past.